-The City of Cedarburg has a plan from 1991 entitled "A Development Plan for the City of Cedarburg; 2010."
-This plan, created by SEWRPC, includes portions of the Town in its planning boundaries.
+The City of Cedarburg developed and adopted has a comprehensive plan in 2008 from 1991 entitled "Smart Growth Comprehensive Land Use Plan - 2025 Development Plan for the City of Cedarburg; 2010."
+Theis plan, was created by the CitySEWRPC, and includes portions of the Town of Cedarburg planned for future land uses as shown on the City 2025 Land Use Plan map (Map 8-2); the Town lands not included in the "City's Growth Area" are not eligible for annexation per the 20-year intergovernmental agreement between the City and Town of Cedarburg for the duration of the agreement in its planning boundaries.
 The document will be replaced by a new comprehensive plan currently being compiled by the City.

-The City also has a Comprehensive Park and Open Space Plan that was amended in May of 2004.
+The City also has a Comprehensive Park and Open Space Plan that was adopted in August 2017 and provided five-year park, open space, recreational facilities recommendations through 2022amended in May of 2004.
 The Plan will be included in the City's "Smart Growth" planning document.
+The plan also recommends the development of public trails and greenways in new developments that could potentially connect to City and County trail systems.

 To address sewer service issues, the City and the Village of Grafton have adopted SEWRPC Community Assistance Planning Report No. 91 (2nd Edition) from June 1996.
+The report was adopted by the WDNR in

+January 2013 with the most recent amendment occurring in September 2019.
 As of 2005, both municipalities and SEWRPC adopted the report, but adoption by the Wisconsin Department of Natural Resources (WDNR) was pending.

-City of Meguon
+City of Mequon

-As of 2005, the City of Mequon had a comprehensive plan in place that was written in 1983 and amended in 2000.
+As of 2005, tThe City of Mequon had adopted a comprehensive plan titled, "A 2035 Comprehensive Plan for the City of Mequon," in place that was written in April 20091983 and amended in 2000.

-The City's Comprehensive Park, Recreation, and Open Space Plan was prepared in 2002.
-The plan is an update of the 1997 plan and identifies progress towards completing priorities identified by the earlier report.
-The City also has a Transportation Plan from 1996 that includes a section on recommendations for bikeways and bikeway implementation.
+The City's Comprehensive Park, Recreation, and Open Space Plan was prepared by Ayres Associates and adopted in October 20192002.
+The plan is an update of the 20141997 plan and identifies progress towards completing priorities identified by the earlier report.
+The City also A joint bike and pedestrian plan was also developed by the City and the Village of Thiensville in 2010 and revised in 2015 titled, "Joint Mequon-Thiensville Bike and Pedestrian Way Commission 2010 to 2035 Recommendations."
+The joint plan identifies specific bike and pedestrian recommendations for providing a viable bike and pedestrian network throughout both communities, has a Transportation Plan from 1996 that includes a section on recommendations for bikeways and bikeway implementation.

-The City of Mequon also adopted SEWRPC Community Assistance Planning Report No. 188, written in 1992 and amended in 1995 by the City.
-As of 2005, the City, SEWRPC, and the WDNR had adopted the document.
+The City of Mequon also adopted SEWRPC Community Assistance Planning Report No. 188, written in January 1992 with the most recent amendment occurring and amended in 20221995 by the City.
+As of 2005, tThe City, SEWRPC, and the WDNR haved adopted the 1992 report document and the 2022 amendment.